aia/memcachestats/README.md

 ### Memcachestats

-Memcacheestats is a library that captures important PostgreSQL statistics.
+Memcachestats is a library that captures important Memcached cluster statistics and pushes metrics to Ganglia.

 ### Contributing to memcachestats